 Yes, we have a 50 acre community that includes Little River Escape, Mountain Woods Escape, and River Side Escape.
 We offer secluded mountain living less than 2 hours from Atlanta, Birmingham and Chattanooga.
 At Little River Escape we allow any tiny house under 1100 sqft with approval of the owner.

 Each of our Escape lots is 3/4-1 acre and zoned for 1-2 tiny houses, 1-2 small storage buildings, and dog fencing, all with prior approval.
 Our lots are relatively large and wooded to ensure you aren’t staring at your neighbors whenever you step outside.
+See our fall video tour to get an idea.
 We have lots with canyon views, river frontage, and lake frontage.
 Our residents choose the degree of community they want: the houses are secluded but the community spaces are open and inviting.
 We allow THOWs under 350 sqft, PMRVs 350-400 sqft, Modulars 400-800 sqft, and framed housesunder 1200 sqft on foundations.

 Often tiny house communities are RV parks that have been rezoned for tiny houses.
 When choosing your community, consider the layout: How big are the lots?
 Are there trees between for privacy?
 Is there private and public outdoor space?
 What are the rules on noise, pets, etc.?